inphinit/inphinit-php-proxy/README.md

 composer require inphinit/proxy
 ```

-Then add this to your script or controller:
+Then include this in your script or controller:

 ```php
 use Inphinit\Proxy\Proxy;